-The current minimum wage in Nova Scotia is $13.35 per hour.
-It is set to increase to $13.60 on October 1, 2022.
+The minimum wage in Nova Scotia will increase to $14.50 per hour from $13.60 per hour on April 1, 2023.
 Provincially regulated employers are obligated to pay their minimum wage staff the correct minimum wage.

 What is minimum wage?